Of model completeness and algebraic groups: Homomorphism between rational points of algebraic groups

-\begin{theorem} Suppose that $G$ is a simply-connected simple algebraic group scheme over $\Zz$ and $K$ is an infinite field.
-Then we have the following. \begin{enumerate} \item Any proper normal subgroup of $G(K)$ is contained in $Z(G(K))$ and $Z(G(K))$ is finite.
+over $K$, where $G_{\mathrm{sc}}$ is a simply connected semisimple algebraic group over $K$ (see \cite[Chapter 18d]{milnealggps}). \end{notation} We will need the following results about rational points of semisimple groups. \begin{theorem} Let $G$ be a semisimple split algebraic group over an infinite field $K$.
+Then we have the following. \begin{enumerate} \item Any proper normal subgroup of $G(K)'$ is contained in $Z(G(K))$.